jkiesele/Convino/README.md

 For a complete description of the method and the program, see [1].

+The manual can be found in the directory “docu”.

 [1] J. Kieseler, "A new method and program for the combination of measurements obtained with simultaneous nuisance parameter fits", to appear